Colorful domes top Saint Basil’s Cathedral in Moscow.

 Photography by Alaska Stock/Alamy (ice caves); courtesy of Alvesgaspar/Wikipedia (Saint Basil’s Cathedral)

 This article was first published in September 2012.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

-For more information about these or any other travel destinations, visit any AAA branch or visit AAA.com/travel.
+For more information about these or any other travel destinations, visit any AAA branch.